grantwinney/52-Weeks-of-Pi/01-Transmit-Morse-Code-Via-LED/README.md

 * Transmitter.py contains the main code that writes out dots and dashes for each morse code in the input sentence.

 * InternationalMorseCode.py has a dictionary with all the letters, numbers and punctuation for which there are "international" morse code symbols.
 Makes for easy lookup.

-* GPIOmock.py contains some functions that are named as the same as those needed from the RPi.GPIO package.
-In this "mock" file, they simply output a string message.

-The "mock" GPIO script allows for development on a machine that is not the Raspberry Pi, and thus doesn't have the RPi.GPIO package installed.

-## Using the RPi GPIO Library

-When running this on the Pi, uncomment this line:

-    # import RPi.GPIO as GPIO

-And comment out the one after it:

-    import GPIOmock as GPIO

 ## Other Settings